mdkramerica/ExerWakeReplit/replit.md

 ## User Preferences

 **Communication Style**: Simple, everyday language.

-**Working Methodology**: ALWAYS follow the 4-step process for every request:
+**MANDATORY WORKING METHODOLOGY**: ALWAYS follow the 4-step process for every request:
 1. **Clarify the request** - Understand exactly what is needed
 2. **Take a deep dive** - Thoroughly analyze the problem and root causes
 3. **Propose a fix** - Present solution approach with clear explanation
 4. **Ask to proceed** - Get approval before implementing changes

-**Critical Note**: Never skip this process.
+**CRITICAL REQUIREMENT**: Never skip this process under any circumstances.
 Always clarify, investigate, propose, then ask before making any changes.
+This is non-negotiable.

 **Patient Interface**: Consistent logout functionality accessible from all patient pages.